markmoxon/elite-source-code-library/versions/cassette/README.md

 make.bat encrypt
 ```

-will produce a file called `elite-cassette.ssd`, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.
+will produce a file called `elite-cassette-source-disc.ssd` containing the source disc release, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.

 ### Mac and Linux